 - January 30 to receive aid in the spring

-The Office of Financial Aid SAP Committee will review all required documentation once submitted.
+The Office of Financial Aid SAP Committee will review an appeal once all required documents are submitted.
 If the appeal is approved, the student will be placed on probation and will be eligible to receive financial aid for one semester.
 A student may re-establish eligibility by meeting the SAP standards or the conditions set forth in their academic plan.

 All information is subject to change based on changes to federal law, regulation, or university policy and procedure.
 If changes are made, students must abide by the new policy.